 You’ve arrived at week 32 of your pregnancy!
 You’re now 30 weeks from conception, and your little one will be born in just two more months!
-Let’s discuss your baby’s development, feeling tired, and aches and pains of pregnancy at week 32.
+Let’s discuss your baby’s development, feeling tired, and some of the aches and pains of pregnancy you may be experiencing in week 32.

 Table of contents